Sample data#

 file_names = sample_data.list_datasets()

-This will print a list of file names containing sample pose data.
-Each file is prefixed with the name of the pose estimation software package that was used to generate it - either “DLC”, “SLEAP”, or “LP”.
+Each sample file is prefixed with the name of the software package that was used to generate it.

-To load one of the sample datasets, you can use the movement.sample_data.fetch_dataset() function:
+To load one of the sample files as a movement dataset, use the movement.sample_data.fetch_dataset() function:

-Under the hood, the first time you call the fetch_dataset() function, it will download the corresponding files to your local machine and cache them in the ~/.movement/data directory.
-On subsequent calls, the data are directly loaded from the local cache.
+When you import the sample_data module with from movement import sample_data, movement downloads a small metadata file to your local machine with information about the latest sample datasets available.
+Then, the first time you call the fetch_dataset() function, movement downloads the requested file to your machine and caches it in the ~/.movement/data directory.
+On subsequent calls, the data are directly loaded from this local cache.